 Königssee St. Bartholomä Watzmann Bavaria

-Decoded, it would be the ‘King’s Stream,’ and as such, it is gaze at as the king of the roughly more than 150 lakes in Bavaria: cut deep-rooted into the Berchtesgaden Alps, the quartz pure water forms nearly imaginary heaven; can reach there solely with an environmentally kindly electronic ferry.
+Decoded, it would be the ‘King’s Stream,’ and as such, it is gazed at as the king of the roughly more than 150 lakes in Bavaria: cut deep-rooted into the Berchtesgaden Alps, the quartz pure water forms nearly imaginary heaven; can reach there solely with an environmentally kindly electronic ferry.

 Rothenburg od der Tauber

 The trivial town in the Franconia district is decently old-fashioned.
 Travelers from Asia in specific love the timber bordered houses and the town wall with its ramparts.
-Rothenburg was missing poor and isolated in the Thirty Years’ War, which is why it not ever advanced much.
+Rothenburg was missing poor and isolated in the Thirty Years’ War, which is why it does not ever advance much.
 Today it’s grasped a remarkable charm that transpires to be situated on the Romantic Road – one of Germany’s most rare traveler paths.